Where we are and when we’re open

 Electronic certificates are issued on request to those who have attended 80% of the sessions of a course (usually 6 out of 8 classes).
 If you require a paper certificate, you can request this from the CEC office for a fee of $10.
 CEC reserves the right to withhold issuing a certificate for any reason whatsoever.

 You can park in the school car park on weekends and evenings (from 4.30pm), but space is often limited.
 There’s no parking for Monday to Friday day-time course English participants.
+Please lock your car and do not leave valuables in it.

 Fire - If the bell rings continuously, evacuate the buildings immediately.
 Follow your tutor’s instructions and assemble outside the CEC office.